Parampara (1993 film): Plot

 Prithvi silently takes his father's blessing and heads to the hill alone.
 At the duel, both Shankar and Prithvi take their pistols and begin to pace away from each other.
 As the shot to turn and fire is heard, both men turn and aim - but only Shankar fires, shooting Prithvi in the chest.
 He runs immediately to Prithvi who reveals he never loaded his gun.
 As Prithvi dies, he tells Shankar to take Ranvir far away from his father, hoping no more blood will be shed in petty rivalry.
 At Prithvi's funeral, both Bhavani Singh and Gora Shankar draw their swords and challenge each other but are stopped by Rajeshwari.
 Shankar takes Ranvir and leaves the region for good.

 Years later, both of Prithvi's sons meet in college as strangers, not knowing the identity of the other.
 Firstly rivals, the two become close friends but after Pratap recognises Gora Shankar at Ranvir's house, the two quickly realise that their past is linked but after years of being influenced by their respective guardians, they share a hatred of one another's families.
 Ranvir blames Bhavani Singh for killing his mother, while Pratap blames Shankar for killing his father.

-Despite the efforts of Shankar and Rajeshwari to end the fighting which will only lead to tragedy, Ranvir ends up challenging his grandfather Bhanvi Singh to a duel.
+Despite the efforts of Shankar and Rajeshwari to end the fighting which will only lead to tragedy, Ranvir ends up challenging his grandfather Bhavani Singh to a duel.
 Pratap, echoing the words of his father years ago, states that the duel should be fought among equals and with that the challenge is set.

 The next day Pratap arrives with Rajeshwari and Ranvir with Shankar.
 Just as the battle is about to start, Bhavani shows up on his horse to watch from a distance.
-The two brothers turn their back to each other and start to pace away.
+The two brothers turn their backs on each other and start to pace away.
 As they do this their grandfather watches them and begins to see visions of his son Prithvi as he looks at both Ranvir and Pratap.
 The signal to turn and shoot is given and both men turn and fire instinctively - only to see their grandfather between them having taken both their bullets.
-As Bhavani stumbles to the ground, he cries out for Prithvi, revealing the years of the torment of losing his son.
-The brothers rush to the fallen old man who in his last moments tells them of his regret and hope that with his death there is no further bloodshed.
+As Bhavani stumbles to the ground, he cries out for Prithvi, revealing the years of torment of losing his son.
+The brothers rush to the fallen old man, who, in his last moments, tells them of his regret and hope that with his death there is no further bloodshed.

 After the funeral, Ranvir and Pratap are about to head their separate ways but stop to embrace each other as brothers for the first time.